arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 After you have successfully verified and uploaded the sketch to the board, open the Serial Monitor from the menu on the left.
 You will now see the new values printed.

-If you want to test it, the only thing you need to do is to place the board next to a speaker and speak or play some sound to see how the blinking of the RGB LED changes based on the input.
+If you want to test it, the only thing you need to do is to speak or play some sounds close to the board and see how the blinking of the RGB LED changes based on the input.

 ### Troubleshoot

-- In case the Serial Monitor freezes, unplug and plug again the board from your computer, and try to upload again the sketch
+- In case the Serial Monitor freezes, unplug and then plug the board into your computer again, now try to upload the sketch
 - If the sketch is not working, try to double tap the reset button and upload the sketch once again.

 ## Conclusion

-You have learned how to get data from the microphone, it can be used for example as an alarm system to wake up the board and make a screenshot with the Camera.
+You have learned how to use the Arduino IDE and OpenMV to get data from the microphone and then use it to change the RGB LED on the board.
+This can for example be used as an alarm system to wake the board up and take a screenshot with the Camera.